 After a little while I concluded that the view seemed best with my 6mm Delos at 133x.
 At that magnification I could still see the entire Moon, but I was close enough to make out truly breathtaking detail, in every conceivable shape and form.
 It truly felt as though I was looking out the window of a spaceship, approaching the Moon after a long journey from Earth.

-So yes, the FC-100DZ is a fine telescope.
+So yes, the FC-100DZ is an extraordinary telescope.
 To me, it has a bit less false color than the DC and significantly less than the TV-85, although both of those telescopes really had very little, and that gives it a small edge in sharpness.
 The difference is subtle but noticeable - on nights of good seeing.
 Of course, those night don't come along very often, and I've found that on most clear nights the state of the atmosphere matters far more than slight improvements in instrumentation.
 The FC-100DZ's bigger improvement over the DC, as I've written, is probably its modest but meaningful mechanical upgrades.

 Still, owing fine refractors has made me a little obsessive about the details, and for me the move from a DC to a DZ appears to have been worth it.
 That's a relief!